Meet Dandee Donuts

 Dandee Donuts is now Susan’s passion: over the last four years Susan has relocated the business to a new factory in Hallam, built the new-look van for Dandenong Market, as well as setting up a Dandee Donuts website and Facebook page.

-On Sunday 2 June, Dandee Donuts will be celebrating National Donut Day by giving away free donuts.
-Find out more.
+On Sunday 2 June, Dandee Donuts celebrated National Donut Day by giving away free donuts.